Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Initial public release of the plugin on the [Asset Library](https://godotengine.org/asset-library) for Godot version 3.x

 ### v1.3.0
+- Added all exported script variables to custom property groups befitting of their functions and/or origins
 - Added a new custom `Focused Sound` property
 - Added the `Focused Texture` property from the Texture Button
 - Added the `Action Mode` property from the Button